yash88990/StudyZone.zip/README.md

 Security: Only install extensions from sources you trust.
 Since this is not from the Chrome Web Store, Google's automatic security checks are bypassed.

-Feel free to open an issue on this GitHub repository if you encounter any problems or have suggestions!